imrefazekas/connect-rest/README.md

 ## Context
 connect-rest also supports uri prefix if you want to put every REST function behind the same context:

-	rest.context( '/api' ); // means that ever rest calls need to be sent to '/api/X' path.
+	rest.context( '/api' ); // means that every rest calls need to be sent to '/api/X' path.

 ## Discover services
 connect-rest provides a built-in service: discover.
 Via a simple get request, it allows you - by specifying a version - to discover the plublished REST apis matching the given version.